Lemonexe/VLizard/docs/user/test_theory.md

 The curve $\ln \gamma_1 / \gamma_2$ forms two areas $A$ and $B$, one above and one below the x-axis.
 This is why Redlich-Kister & Herington tests are also generally called _"area tests"_.

-Conventional criterion is used to formally accept or reject the data: $D < 10$.
+Conventional criterion is used to formally accept or reject the data.

 ```math
     D = 100 \frac{|A - B|}{A+B}
 ```

-Usually, $V_m^\mathrm{E}$ is very small, so for _isothermal_ data, the test is reliable.

-But $H_m^\mathrm{E}$ is usually not negligible, so for _isobaric_ data, the test is a gross approximation.
+For isothermal data, the criterion is $D < 2$ and the test is considered conclusive.

-That's why it should be used only to reject the data when result is negative, but it has no meaning when positive, as per J. Wisniak.
+For isobaric data, the criterion is $D < 10$ and the test is considered inconclusive – it should be used only to reject the data when result is negative, but it has no meaning when positive, as per J. Wisniak.

 ### Herington test